guardian/frontend/README.md

 Client-side development
 -----------------------

-`grunt-watch` is pretty inefficient to compile our Sass into CSS, so
+There is a `grunt watch` task available to build and watch for development changes, but `grunt-watch` is pretty inefficient to compile our Sass into CSS so @mattosborn created a script called [grunt-csdevmode][grunt-csdevmode].
-@mattosborn
-created a script called [grunt-csdevmode][grunt-csdevmode].

-`grunt csdevmode` pushes stylesheets to all connected browsers: no need to reload a page to preview your changes, just like with Livereload.
+`grunt csdevmode` also pushes stylesheets to all connected browsers: no need to reload a page to preview your changes, just like with Livereload.

 ```bash